-- a. we, in the exercise of professional judgment, believe informing the individual would place the individual at risk of serious harm; or - b. we would be informing a personal representative (such as a family member or friend), and we reasonably believe the personal representative is responsible for the abuse, neglect or other injury, and that informing the personal representative would not be in the best interests of the individual as we determine in the exercise of professional judgment.
+- a. we, in the exercise of professional judgment, believe informing the individual would place the individual at risk of serious harm; or - b. we would be informing a personal representative (such as a family member or friend), and we reasonably believe the personal representative is responsible for the abuse, neglect or other injury, and that informing the personal representative

-- 8. to a law enforcement official for a law enforcement purpose (if consistent with applicable law and standards of ethical conduct) under any of these circumstances: - a. in response to a lawful court order, court-ordered warrant, subpoena or summons issued by a judicial officer, or a grand jury subpoena; - b. if the law enforcement official makes a written request for personal information that: - i. is signed by a supervisory official of the law enforcement agency seeking the personal information; - ii. states that the information is relevant and material to a legitimate law enforcement investigation; - iii. identifies the personal information sought; - iv. is specific and limited in scope to the extent reasonably practicable in light of the purpose for which the information is sought; and - v. states that de-identified information could not be used to accomplish the purpose of the disclosure. - c. if we believe in good faith that the personal information constitutes evidence of criminal conduct that occurred on our premises - d. in response to an oral request for the purpose of identifying or locating a suspect, fugitive, material witness or missing person and the personal information disclosed consists only of name, address, date of birth, place of birth, Social Security Number, and distinguishing physical characteristics; or - e. if: - the official is an authorized federal official seeking personal information for the provision of protective services to the President or other persons authorized by 18 U.S.C.
+- would not be in the best interests of the individual as we determine in the exercise of professional judgment. - 8. to a law enforcement official for a law enforcement purpose (if consistent with applicable law and standards of ethical conduct) under any of these circumstances: - a. in response to a lawful court order, court-ordered warrant, subpoena or summons issued by a judicial officer, or a grand jury subpoena; - b. if the law enforcement official makes a written request for personal information that: - i. is signed by a supervisory official of the law enforcement agency seeking the personal information; - ii. states that the information is relevant and material to a legitimate law enforcement investigation; - iii. identifies the personal information sought; - iv. is specific and limited in scope to the extent reasonably practicable in light of the purpose for which the information is sought; and - v. states that de-identified information could not be used to accomplish the purpose of the disclosure. - c. if we believe in good faith that the personal information constitutes evidence of criminal conduct that occurred on our premises - d.
+In response to an oral request for the purpose of identifying or locating a suspect, fugitive, material witness or missing person.
+In these cases the ONLY personal information that may be shared is the name, address, date of birth, place of birth, Social Security Number, and distinguishing physical characteristics of the individual.
+No programmatic information including program enrollments, services provided, field contacts, or the like may be shared; or - e. if: - i. the official is an authorized federal official seeking personal information for the provision of protective services to the President or other persons authorized by 18 U.S.C.
 3056, or to foreign heads of state or other persons authorized by 22 U.S.C.
 2709(a)(3), or for the conduct of investigations authorized by 18 U.S.C.
 871 and 879 (threats against the President and others); and - ii. the information requested is specific and limited in scope to the extent reasonably practicable in light of the purpose for which the information is sought. - 9. to comply with government reporting obligations for HMIS and for oversight of compliance with the HMIS requirements. - B. Before we make any use or disclosure of your personal information that is not described here, we seek your consent first.